dani1793/Machine-Learning-Projects/Mining Massive Graphs/Readme.md

 # EXACT COMPUTATION:

 Once the edges for the subgraph LSCC and LWCC are extracted the exact computation or approximate computation could be used to find the statistics.
 To compute the exact statistics the file exact_statistics.py is used.
 The file find the exact statistics for one connected component at a time.
-To find the statistics for LWCC and LSCC the program should be run 2 times using the appropriate settings.
+To find the statistics for LWCC and LSCC the program should run 2 times using the appropriate settings.
 The file has some constants which needs to be set.

 * STATS_FILE_NAME:	File path to save the running time of the program.
 * DELIMITER:		Used to define the delimiter used in the graphs provided.